c3sk/what-i-have-learned/git-and-github/what-is-git.md

 ### It is distributed

-This means thet every developer working on the same project has a full local copy of the entire repository, including its history.
+This means that every developer working on the same project has a full local copy of the entire repository, including its history.

 ### It allows Branching and Merging